KimGiHu/COVID-19-Prediction/study/KimGihu/README.md

 # Outline of this directory
-This is the first time when i join in this project (Development of overseas inflow detection and source blocking technology for new infectious diseases)
+This is the first time when i join in Development of overseas inflow detection and source blocking technology for new infectious diseases.

+In this proeject, i took on the role of experimenting using the baseline code.